 Right… so do nothing (Let’s just say I didn’t formulate the best solutions for myself back then).
 My job ended and I lost my insurance.
 I was back at square one.

-On year 13 with a consistent pain in my butt and leg, I simply lost my joy for life.
+In year thirteen, with consistent pain in my butt and leg, I simply lost my joy for life.
 I wasn’t completely depressed or demoralized, but I felt hopeless.
 I felt like there was absolutely nothing I could do and that I would never have a life without pain again.

 But that’s when something changed inside of me.
 At the point of the most desperate longing for a solution to this pain, I came to the realization that my pain would simply never go away.